submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

 #### Verify Deployment

-To verify the deployment follow the steps below which creates a headless or ClusterIp nginx service and ServiceExport for it.
+To manually verify the deployment, follow the steps below using either a headless or ClusterIP `nginx` service deployed in `cluster-b`.

 ```bash
 export KUBECONFIG=cluster-b/auth/kubeconfig